bodywork-ml/bodywork-docs/docs/quickstart_serve_model.md

 ## Cleaning Up

-To tear-down the service created by the pipeline you can use,
+To tear-down the prediction service created by the pipeline you can use,

 ```text
 $ bw delete deployment bodywork-serve-model-project